MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-user-authentication.md

 During local development, use the Static Web Apps CLI to mock the social providers.

-During deployed use, there's no additional configuration required to turn on social authentication.
+When deployed to Azure, there's no additional configuration required to turn on social authentication.

 ## Use routes for social providers